stackMD/payload-relationship-plugin/README.md

 ### 2. Direct DB Adapter Mode (`usePayloadHooks: false`)
 - The plugin bypasses Payload's hooks and uses the database adapter directly for CRUD operations.
-- This mode is faster and avoids triggering hooks, but does not run field/collection hooks, access control, or side effects.
+- This mode is faster and avoids triggering hooks, but does not run field/collection hooks, access control, drafts or side effects.
 - Use this mode for maximum performance when you do not need Payload's full hook system.

 ### 3. Drizzle Table Mode (Beta)